w5xd/PacketRainGauge/README.md

 with about 700 Gause (also not graphed), and dropping down to about 40 Gause at the far rocker rest stop of X=0.42.
 <p align='center'><img src='MagSidewaysFieldBucket.png' alt='MagSidewaysFieldBucket.png'/></p>
 There are at least two problems, the first of which is enough to ensure the system won't work:
-Slight movement of the rocker around X=0 will move the field above the ON threshold and below the OFF threshold.
-Multiple redundant signalling the rocker around X=0 can be expected.
+Slight movement of the rocker around X=0 will move the field both above the ON threshold and below the OFF threshold.
+Therefore, multiple redundant signalling the rocker around X=0 can be expected.
 The second problem is that at the far rocker position, X=.42, the B<sub>X</sub> value is calculated to have dropped to nearly the OFF threshold, which means sometimes the device will signal arrival at the far rocker stop as well.
-That is, multiple redundant signals.
 Left as an exercise to the reader is the question of what happens if the magnet is installed in the other sideways orientation.
 That is, there are four possible orientations of the magnet, and only one of them will work reliably.
 Hint: the B<sub>X</sub> values are